BedirT/Ground-Up-Machine-Learning/README.md

 ### The Genesis of GML

-The inception of GML was not a planned endeavor but a response to the genuine curiosity and, at times, frustration voiced by those around me.
-They sought a pathway into ML that didn't start with daunting mathematics or require sifting through countless hours of content to find practical, engaging learning experiences.
-As someone deeply passionate about making education accessible and enjoyable, I saw an opportunity to create something unique—a course that would serve as an introductory handshake to ML, offering a friendly welcome to beginners and a clear, concise overview for busy learners.
-Thus, GML was born, crafted from the ground up to introduce you to the marvels of machines that learn.

-### What We Hope to Achieve

-GML is designed to light a spark of interest in machine learning, providing you with:
-- A foundational understanding of ML concepts applied in real-world scenarios.
-- The ability to distinguish between different types of ML: Supervised, Unsupervised, and Reinforcement Learning.
-- Practical skills through hands-on experience with essential ML tools and libraries, applying your knowledge to real datasets.
+Last month, my brother came to me and said that some of his friends and him are interested in learning about Machine Learning, and if I would be willing to hold classes for them and help out in giving some series of introductory lessons.
+Since I love teaching, and since my favorite crowd is people who are willingly putting themselves out there to learn, I jumped the gun and excitedly agreed.

+While discussing the time requirements and how much time I can actually make them work on some extracurricular series (they are all already working hard on different things) we realized that there is little time and so much to learn.

+This led to me doing some research on how a busy person can get exposed to Machine Learning as a complete entity without getting lost in the details and without having any background.
+This forced math out the door for the most part, and we decided a commitment of 8 hours a week (2h lecture + 6h self study).

+In my research I couldn't find any resources that satisfies our criteria of having:
+- Structured short introduction to ML that explores various types.
+- Doesn't expect the students to have prior knowledge other than basics of python and high school math.
+- Focuses on providing only the necessary ML components and theory and jumping into a practical example.
+- Emphasizes on simple implementations and from scratch homeworks to enhance comprehension
+- Expects students to only commit 5-8 hours a week.

+So I created one for my class, hoping that I can use it for future as well!

 ### Target Audience

-This course is ideally suited for:
+This curriculum is mainly designed for:
 - Absolute beginners curious about machine learning.
-- Busy individuals seeking a streamlined yet meaningful overview of ML.
+- Busy people looking for a streamlined yet meaningful overview of ML.
-- Educators looking for a structured guide to introduce ML concepts to students.
+- Educators looking for a structured guide to introduce ML concepts to students (Could also be the starting point).

+I think it's important to mention that the topics are not really designed for fully self-study, so a teacher or group study might be necessary.
+See [Course Structure](#course-structure) for more information on that.

 ### Prerequisites

+- A **foundational knowledge of Python** is expected, as the course will briefly touch upon Python basics but primarily focus on applying it within ML context.
+- While not math-heavy, a **basic understanding of calculus and linear algebra** can help your learning experience.

+> [!NOTE]
-A foundational knowledge of Python is expected, as the course will briefly touch upon Python basics but primarily focus on applying it within ML contexts.
-Additionally, while not math-heavy, a basic understanding of calculus and linear algebra can enrich your learning experience.
-Nonetheless, these are not dealbreakers; with a willingness to learn and explore these topics on your own, you'll find this course both manageable and rewarding.
+> Nonetheless, none are dealbreakers; with a willingness to learn and explore these topics on your own, you'll find this curriculum both manageable and rewarding.
+It might just take a little longer and a little more self-study to understand some parts.

 ### Tools and Libraries

-We'll be leveraging several key Python tools and libraries throughout GML:
+Throughout the lectures we leverage several Python tools and libraries:
 - **Python:** The primary language of instruction.
 - **NumPy and Pandas:** For numerical computing and data manipulation.
 - **Matplotlib/Seaborn:** For visualizing data.
 - **Scikit-learn:** For easy-to-use ML models.

+It's not really necessary to be familiar with any of these libraries for the course though.

 ### Course Structure

-GML unfolds over four weeks, each dedicated to a different facet of machine learning:
+GML unfolds over four weeks, each dedicated to a different part of machine learning:
 1. **Introduction to ML & Supervised Learning - Regression**
 2. **Supervised Learning - Classification**
 3. **Unsupervised Learning & Clustering**
 4. **Introduction to Reinforcement Learning**

+> [!IMPORTANT]
-Each week includes a lecture guide and lab materials designed not as exhaustive resources but as interactive guides akin to slides that a teacher can use to lead discussions, demonstrations, and hands-on projects.
+> Each week includes a lecture guide and lab materials designed not as exhaustive resources but as interactive guides akin to slides that a teacher can use to lead discussions, demonstrations, and hands-on projects.
 The course is crafted with the classroom in mind, requiring an instructor to breathe life into the content.
 As such, it's perfect for educators or study groups seeking a structured path to explore ML together.

 ### Expected Effort

-To fully benefit from what GML offers, participants are expected to commit to approximately 2-3 hours of lecture time and 6-7 hours of self-study each week.
+To fully benefit from this curriculum, students/participants are expected to commit to approximately 2-3 hours of lecture time (really depends on the teacher) and 6-7 hours of self-study each week.
 This self-study time includes going through lab materials, completing assignments, and additional reading or practice as needed.
 The weekly structure is flexible and can be adjusted based on individual or group needs, making the course adaptable to different learning environments.

+> [!NOTE]
+> I essentially envisioned the labs as a second part of the class that we go through with students but that was unfortunately not possible since the lectures already took a little over 2 hours and my students couldn't stay longer due to time differences.

 ### Ideal Way to Follow the Curriculum